vickramravichandran/angular-datepicker-light/README.md

 This plugin is heavily customized as per my need.
 But keeping in mind that this remains re-usable.
 If it's pull request gets accepted i might delete this repo, otherwise this repo/plugin will remain use-full(at-least for us).

-Below is intro of few customizations:
+Below is intro of main customizations:

-* Change positioning logic for non-inline usage
+* Change positioning logic for non-inline usage(to solve problme in our complex view where previous logic was failing)
-* Prevent calender pop-up from being closed when a month or year is select from drop-down.
+* Prevent calender pop-up from being closed when a month or year is select from drop-down, to let users select full date in one go.
-* Add support for ui-select drop-down to facilitate projects using ui-select as standard drop-down
+* Add support for <a href="https://github.com/angular-ui/ui-select">ui-select</a> drop-down to facilitate projects using ui-select as standard drop-down
-* nextYeras, prevYears, hideTodayDate, useAngularUiSelect options added
+* nextYeras, prevYears, hideTodayDate, useAngularUiSelect options added(see below for details).
-* Some style enhancements
+* Some style enhancements/adjustments.
 * Other minor adjustments

 ### Additional options details: